LennonChin/BlogBackendProject/README.md

 ## How to use

 1. Clone this project
-2. local installation of Python3 environment;
+2. local installation of Python3 and pip environment;
-3. After installing the virtualenv and virtualenvwrapper environment, execute the following command:
+3. After installing the virtualenv and virtualenvwrapper environment, execute the following command to create a virtual environment:

 ```bash
 # Create a workspace